AM Investment Strategies LLC Makes New Investment in GE HealthCare Technologies Inc. (NASDAQ:GEHC)

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
 Plancorp LLC acquired a new position in shares of GE HealthCare Technologies in the 2nd quarter valued at $271,000.
 Forum Financial Management LP acquired a new position in shares of GE HealthCare Technologies in the 2nd quarter valued at $390,000.
 Institute for Wealth Management LLC. acquired a new position in shares of GE HealthCare Technologies in the 2nd quarter valued at $285,000.
 Albion Financial Group UT acquired a new position in shares of GE HealthCare Technologies in the 2nd quarter valued at $1,609,000.
 Finally, Fifth Third Bancorp acquired a new position in shares of GE HealthCare Technologies in the 2nd quarter valued at $2,883,000.
 Institutional investors and hedge funds own 79.18% of the company’s stock.

-Several research firms recently issued reports on GEHC.
-Bank of America began coverage on GE HealthCare Technologies in a report on Monday, July 31st.
-They issued a “neutral” rating and a $82.00 price objective on the stock.
-Morgan Stanley began coverage on GE HealthCare Technologies in a report on Tuesday, June 27th.
+Several equities analysts have recently commented on the company.
+Morgan Stanley assumed coverage on GE HealthCare Technologies in a research note on Tuesday, June 27th.
 They issued an “equal weight” rating on the stock.
+Citigroup began coverage on GE HealthCare Technologies in a research note on Tuesday, September 19th.
+They issued a “buy” rating and a $82.00 price target on the stock.
 Argus began coverage on GE HealthCare Technologies in a report on Friday, August 25th.
 They issued a “buy” rating and a $80.00 price objective on the stock.
-Citigroup began coverage on GE HealthCare Technologies in a report on Tuesday, September 19th.
-They issued a “buy” rating and a $82.00 price objective on the stock.
-Finally, Wells Fargo & Company began coverage on GE HealthCare Technologies in a report on Wednesday, August 16th.
+Wells Fargo & Company began coverage on GE HealthCare Technologies in a report on Wednesday, August 16th.
 They issued an “overweight” rating and a $90.00 price objective on the stock.
+Finally, Bank of America began coverage on GE HealthCare Technologies in a report on Monday, July 31st.
+They issued a “neutral” rating and a $82.00 price objective on the stock.
 Five equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $88.44.

 GE HealthCare Technologies Trading Up 1.3 %